Dulsha-amilan/Reading-and-Comprehension-Coach--24-25J-084/README.md

 <li>What are effective ways to integrate interactive storytelling elements into an educational UI?​​</li>
 <li>How can voice-based interaction help children with disabilities learn more effectively?​​</li>
 <li>How can a system predict a child's general knowledge level and provide personalized feedback? ​</li>
+<li>How can personalized poems based on weather and education level improve engagement and language development in children?</li>
 </ol>

 ### System Diagram​